U.S. prosecutors launch website for Bankman-Fried alleged fraud victims

 By Luc Cohen

-NEW YORK, Jan 6 (Reuters) - The U.S. government plans to launch a website for victims of FTX cryptocurrency exchange founder Sam Bankman-Fried's alleged fraud to communicate with law enforcement.
+NEW YORK, Jan 7 (Reuters) - The U.S. government has launched a website for victims of FTX cryptocurrency exchange founder Sam Bankman-Fried's alleged fraud to communicate with law enforcement.

-In court papers filed on Friday, federal prosecutors in Manhattan asked U.S. District Judge Lewis Kaplan for permission to use the website to notify victims, rather than contacting each individually.
+In an order late Friday night, U.S. District Judge Lewis Kaplan in Manhattan authorized federal prosecutors to use the website, and not have to contact victims individually.

-FTX could owe money to more than 1 million people, making it "impracticable" to contact each, the papers said.
+FTX could owe money to more than 1 million people, making it "impracticable" to contact each, prosecutors had said.

 Federal law requires prosecutors to contact possible crime victims to inform them of their rights, including the rights to obtain restitution, be heard in court and be protected from defendants.